TITHI1244/Typing-speed-tester/README.md

 # Typing-speed-testing-app

-About: This is a very simple one-page application, where a user can test his/her typing capabilities.
+About: This is a very simple application, where a user can test his/her typing capabilities.

 Used: HTML5, CSS3, JavaScript, Bootstrap, jQuery.